entando/entando-docs/vuepress/docs/docs/reference/deployment-structure.md

 # Entando Deployment Structure

-This page provides a high level overview of the key Entando github repositories along with a brief description of how those repositories are realized in a running Entando deployment.
+This page provides a high level overview of the key Entando GitHub repositories along with a brief description of how those repositories are realized in a running Entando deployment.
 The descriptions provided here are meant as a guide for identifying opportunities to dig deeper into the architecture and how things are structured rather than a panacea for understanding the architecture.